thoelkef/visualstudio-docs.de-de/docs/vs-2015/extensibility/internals/microsoft-help-viewer-sdk.md

  **Zusammenfassung**

- Verwenden und erweitern die oben genannten Schritte können VSPs, deren Inhalt legt für die Visual Studio Help Viewer bereitstellen.
+ Using and extending the above steps will enable VSPs to deploy their content sets for the Visual Studio Help Viewer.

-### <a name="adding-help-to-the-visual-studio-shell-integrated-and-isolated"></a>Hinzufügen von Hilfe zu Visual Studio Shell (integriert und isoliert)
+### <a name="adding-help-to-the-visual-studio-shell-integrated-and-isolated"></a>Adding help to the Visual Studio Shell (Integrated and Isolated)
  **Introduction (Einführung)**

- In dieser exemplarischen Vorgehensweise veranschaulicht die Hilfe-Inhalt in einer Visual Studio Shell-Anwendung integrieren und diese dann bereitstellen.
+ This walkthrough demonstrates how to incorporate Help content into a Visual Studio Shell application and then deploy it.

- **Anforderungen**
+ **Voraussetzungen**

 1. [!INCLUDE[vs_dev12](../../includes/vs-dev12-md.md)]